Introduction

 Minor business websites owe their design credentials to regional agencies or freelancers.
 These agencies or the person who built them would include their link in the websites they built to promote themselves.
 We can find contact information at the footer of client websites.

 We can find the creator name of the website next to the “created by” or “copyrighted” information.
 Often this creator is the developer of the website who can be its designer too.
 A relatively lesser number of people are equipped with both skills.
+For those seeking to connect with talented designers, reaching out to graphic design recruiters might be an effective strategy

 If there is no information in the web page's footer, check for the “About” and the “Terms of Services” pages.
 They are usually available as links at the bottom of the website.
+If your project requires specialized skills or a larger team, consider the option to hire remote developers for a more versatile solution.

 It also doesn't hurt to try and view the source code of the site.
 The information we find after we right-click on any web page, displayed by the “view page source,” contains the author's name in its code.
 But, again, this person might be only the web developer rather than the designer.